Northwestern University Leadership Education Advancement Program

 Program Schedule

-Sessions VII and VIII are dedicated to the required team project.
+Sessions VII and IX are dedicated to the required team project.
 A list of projects will be provided during Session II.
 Participants will use the projects suggested by their peers to form teams of four to five.
 As a project team, they will then refine and advance their selected idea.
 Each project will also have an executive sponsor who will work with the team.
 Teams will work on their projects throughout the program to present in May.

 Session I